iamnaveen8851/PR/README.md

 ## backend
 ## frontend
-To run the server
+To run the Project
-command : npm run dev
+Run the command  `npm run dev` in both dir